The Bullitt County History Museum

 Later Mike Farner wrote that Michigan State won the Andy Anthony recruiting sweepstakes.

-The paper reported that County Judge Executive Clifford Haley was proposing a plan which would give every home in the county a house number and street address.
+In other news, the paper reported that County Judge Executive Clifford Haley was proposing a plan which would give every home in the county a house number and street address.

 Gene Osselmeier, owner of the local cable TV service, joined Frank Hatfield, JoAnn Barr, Lee Mills, and Susan Porter on a public forum on county schools and education that was broadcast locally.